How To Bet On UFC 287 Pereira vs Adesanya 2 in Iowa

 Latest Iowa Sports Betting Update

-Even though sports betting is not currently approved in Iowa, you can still place UFC 287 bets in Iowa at our recommended sportsbooks.
+Even though sports betting has been approved in Iowa, we advise you place your UFC 287 bets in Iowa at our recommended sportsbooks.
 Better still, there are a great range of benefits to registering with these sportsbooks for your UFC 287 betting.

 To start with, the registration process couldn’t be quicker or easier.
 There are no KYC checks so you can complete sign-up in just a few minutes and start placing your UFC 287 wagers straight away.